A Comparative Study on How Data Normalization Affects Zero-Shot Generalization in Time Series Foundation Models: Methods

 \subsection{Normalization in Pretraining}

-Dataset-level methods (Standardization, MinMax, MaxAbs) is straightforward to apply in all TSFMs, we preprocessed each dataset $\mathcal{D}$ with its own $\gamma^{\text{ds}}$ and $\beta^{\text{ds}}$ (Section~\ref{sec:prelim}) offline prior to training, and pretrain each TSFM without instance-level normalization, this is an effort to isolate the effect of dataset-level normalization vs instance-level normalization, especially when the statistics used are similar (Standardization vs \textsc{RevIN}).
-However, instance-level methods utilization depends on design choices that are model-specific: Given MOIRAI's scale-invariant optimization, we retain its native \textsc{RevIN} implementation that de-normalizes predicted distributions using $\gamma^{\text{inst}}$ and $\beta^{\text{inst}}$ before optimization step; CHRONOS optimizes cross-entropy loss on tokenized values before de-normalization; As established in section~\ref{ssec:tsfm}, the optimization objectives in GTT (MAE) and LightGTS (MSE) are scale–sensitive when applied to raw values.
+Dataset-level normalization methods (Standardization, MinMax, MaxAbs) is straightforward to apply in all TSFMs, we preprocessed each dataset $\mathcal{D}$ with its own $\gamma^{\text{ds}}$ and $\beta^{\text{ds}}$ (Section~\ref{sec:prelim}) offline prior to training, and pretrain each TSFM without instance-level normalization, this is an effort to isolate the effect of dataset-level normalization vs instance-level normalization, especially when the statistics used are similar (Standardization vs \textsc{RevIN}).
+However, instance-level methods utilization depends on design choices that are model-specific: Given MOIRAI's scale-invariant optimization, we retain its native \textsc{RevIN} implementation that de-normalizes the predicted distributions using $\gamma^{\text{inst}}$ and $\beta^{\text{inst}}$ before optimization step; CHRONOS optimizes cross-entropy loss on tokenized values before de-normalization; As established in section~\ref{ssec:tsfm}, the optimization objectives in GTT (MAE) and LightGTS (MSE) are scale–sensitive when applied to raw values.
 To mitigate this bias we employ the instance–level normalization with clipping used in GTT for both models.
-Specifically, statistics ${\beta}^{\text{inst}},{\gamma}^{\text{inst}}$ are extracted from the context window $\mathbf{X}_{t-L:t}$; these are then used to rescale the entire instance—context and horizon $\mathbf{X}_{t-L:t+H}$—after which the loss is computed directly in the normalized space:
+Specifically, statistics $\gamma^{\text{inst}}$ and $\beta^{\text{inst}}$ are extracted from the context window $\mathbf{X}_{t-L:t}$; these are then used to rescale the entire instance—context and horizon $\mathbf{X}_{t-L:t+H}$—after which the loss is computed directly in the normalized space:

-However, when the context scale is extremely small ($\gamma^\text{inst}$ → $0$), normalized horizon values can become disproportionately large, so we discards outliers ($\left|\boldsymbol{\mathbf{X}}^{\text{inst}}\right| \le 10$).
-For GTT this is the original training protocol; LightGTS, by contrast, originally followed the native \textsc{RevIN} pipeline that normalizes only the context, de-normalizes the prediction $\hat{\mathbf{X}}_{t+1:t+H}$, and optimizes on MSE in raw scale.
-We replace that procedure with the above clipped instance normalization (no de-normalization during back-propagation), thereby harmonizing both models under the same scale-invariant optimization scheme.
+However, when the context scale is small ($\gamma^\text{inst}$ → $0$), normalized horizon values can become disproportionately large, so we discards outliers ($\left|\boldsymbol{\mathbf{X}}^{\text{inst}}\right| \le 10$).
+For GTT this is the original training protocol; LightGTS, by contrast, originally followed the native \textsc{RevIN} pipeline that normalizes only the context, de-normalizes the prediction $\hat{\mathbf{X}}_{t+1:t+H}$, and optimizes MSE on raw scale (if no dataset-level standardization preceded).
+We replace that procedure with the above clipped instance normalization, thereby making the objective scale-invariant, which significantly improves zero-shot forecasting accuracy as shown in table ~\ref{tab:revin_ablation}.